Change pharmacy ownership (not involving relocation)

 To view the end-to-end process for a change of ownership application, see the Change of Ownership application process map.

-- provide a current ASIC report and ABN information; and
+- provide a current ASIC report; and

 - provide evidence from the relevant state or territory regulatory authority of the name change.